 Sclera: The white part of the eye.

 Scleral buckle: A piece of silicone rubber or sponge sutured to the outer wall of the eye posterior to the rectus eye muscles.
 The scleral buckle helps to indent the eye to support the peripheral retina and pushes the outer eye against the retina in eyes with a retinal detachment.

-Scleral depression: A diagnostic technique where a pencil-like tool is used to press on the outside of the eye while the ophthalmologist looks inside the eye with an indirect ophthalmoscope.
-The pressure can be mildly uncomfortable, but allows the ophthalmologist to see portions of the peripheral retina that cannot otherwise be visualized.
+Scleral depression: A diagnostic technique where a pencil-like tool is used to press on the outside of the eye while the retina specialist looks inside the eye with an indirect ophthalmoscope.
+The pressure can be mildly uncomfortable, but allows the retina specialist to see portions of the peripheral retina that cannot otherwise be visualized.

 Sedation: A drug-induced state of deep relaxation, sometimes called “twilight sleep,“ where patients are able to respond to commands.
 This can vary from minimal to deeper sedation, depending on the requirements of the procedure.
 This type of anesthesia is typically used for shorter surgical procedures if the body tissue being operated can be adequately anesthetized to prevent pain.

 Slit lamp: An instrument that combines a high-intensity light source with a microscope to examine the external and internal structures of the eye, including the optic nerve and retina.